greekvirus1/sudoku_solver/README.md

 UPDATE 19/07/2024

 I'm done with this project for now, there are a few interesting ideas here if you are a beginner.
-Doesn't really work, I think I will come back in the future with a second version but done with it for now.
+Doesn't work well enough for me to be super happy with it, I think I will come back in the future with a second version but done with it for now.